-The act also protects less obvious data.
-For example, data from online activities like your search and browsing history, purchase history, cookies, or other tracking techniques are considered personal because they can be linked to specific individuals.
+The CCPA also covers data from online activities like your search and browsing history, purchase history, cookies, or other tracking techniques that can be linked to specific individuals.
 Similarly, biometric and geolocation data as well as characteristics like race, religion, age, or sexual orientation and any information that isn’t de-identified is considered personal under the CCPA, and businesses are obligated to protect it.

 Health Insurance Portability and Accountability Act (HIPAA)

-HIPAA includes a number of technical and organizational measures to safeguard protected health information (PHI) and signals the obligation of health care providers to establish and comply with strict data security protocols when handling this data.
+HIPAA specifies technical and organizational measures that must be implemented to safeguard protected health information (PHI) and signals the obligation of healthcare providers to establish and comply with strict data security protocols when handling this data.

 HIPAA differs from other regulations because it doesn’t require a patient’s consent to use their data.
-Health providers are free to process this information as long as it’s handled in compliance with appropriate security measures.
-HIPAA also doesn’t provide the option of deleting personal data.
-This means that if patients request the deletion of their data, the health provider isn’t obligated to do so.
+Healthcare providers are free to process this information as long as it’s handled in compliance with appropriate security measures.
+Under HIPAA the healthcare provider isn’t obligated to amend or delete a user's personal data.
 HIPAA also allows providers to disclose a “limited data set” to a marketing company without patient consent, as long as it doesn’t identify an individual directly.

 Payment Card Industry Data Security Standard (PCI DSS)

 PCI standards are developed and maintained by the PCI Security Standards Council (SSC).
-There are twelve basic requirements grouped into six categories.
-They aim to create a secure global payment environment that protects businesses and consumers from security breaches and card data theft.
+There are twelve basic requirements grouped into six categories that aim to create a secure global payment environment that protects businesses and consumers from security breaches and card data theft.

 Application of PCI DSS is mandatory for every organization that stores, processes, or distributes card information.
 This includes financial institutions, point-of-sale (POS) payment providers, and businesses of any size.